TacBuild/tac-sdk/docs/sdks/assets.md

 - `configuration`: SDK configuration
 - `token`: Asset configuration object.
 For NFTs, specify `addressType` (ITEM or COLLECTION).
 When using `COLLECTION`, `index` is required.
 For native TON, use `TON.create(config)` or pass `address: configuration.nativeTONAddress` with `tokenType: AssetType.FT`.

-**Returns:** Promise resolving to an `Asset` instance
+**Returns:** Promise resolving to an `IAsset` instance

 ---

 ## FT Class

 `FT` represents fungible tokens (Jettons) on the TON network.
-It implements the `Asset` interface and provides methods for fungible token-specific operations.
+It implements the `IAsset` interface and provides methods for fungible token-specific operations.

 ### Creating Instances